snapsinazfs/snapsinazfs/Documentation/SnapsInAZfs.8.md

 **-h**, **\-\-help**, **-Help**
 : Displays usage information on the command line.

+**\-\-no-daemonize**, **-NoDaemonize**
+: Opposite of \-\-daemonize.
+If you have set Daemonize to true in configuration files, this will override that, so that you can run SnapsInAZfs from the command line without having to change configuration or manually end the process with ctrl-c.

 **\-\-no-prune-snapshots**, **-NoPruneSnapshots**
 : Opposite of \-\-prune-snapshots.
 Will prevent ANY snapshots from being